-It is the obligation of both the owner and any contractors involved to ensure these notices are provided to the department.
-Failure to submit the notification is in violation of the department’s requirements.
+It is the obligation of the owner and any contractors involved to ensure these notifications are provided to the department.
+Failure to submit the notification is a violation of the department’s requirements.
 The department will issue a notice of receipt letter for all asbestos abatement and demolition project notifications.
-Owners or contractors performing these projects should not begin the project without first receiving the notice of receipt letter will list any deficiencies in the notification of abatement or demolition.
+The notice of receipt letter will list any deficiencies in the notification of abatement or demolition.

 Copies of the required notification forms are available on the department’s website at www.dnr.mo.gov/env/apcp/asbestos.htm.